-You can only claim Housing Benefit if you are responsible for payment of rent in the property you live in and:
+You can claim Housing Benefit if you are either:

 Your landlord should be able to advise if you live in one of these property types.

-If you do not fall into one of the above categories and need help with your housing costs, you should make an application for Universal Credit.
+If you do not fall into one of the above categories and need help with your housing costs, apply for Universal Credit.

-You can claim Council Tax Reduction if you are responsible for paying Council Tax for the property you live in.
+You can also claim Council Tax Reduction if you pay Council Tax for the property you live in.

 To claim both Housing Benefit and Council Tax Reduction you must also: